PackageInstaller/EverSoul_Research/damageformula_en.md

     resist = defence->Status->MagicResist
   else:  // Physical attack
     resist = defence->Status->PhysicalResist

-  if ((penetration - 3) < 2)::
+  // When the penetration flag is less than 5, the penetration rate takes effect if ((penetration - 3) < 2)::
     return (1.0 - penetrationRate) * resist
   else:
     return resist
 ```

 Resistance is divided into magic resistance and physical resistance based on the attack type.
-The penetration mechanism also affects resistance values, but only when the penetration flag is 3 or 4 will the penetration rate be applied to resistance calculation.
+The penetration mechanism also affects resistance values, but only when the penetration flag is less than 5 will the penetration rate be applied to resistance calculation.

 The effect of resistance value on damage: